UPDATE: The recreational marijuana industry is well under way. You may purchase legal weed at these Seattle marijuana stores.

 So what does this all mean for I-502 and legal marijuana in Washington State?
 Besides a delay in giving the general adult public the ability to use their statewide right to purchase legal cannabis and a delay in the benefits that tax dollars would give the state of Washington, it doesn’t really mean much.

 Colorado opened its’ doors to the legal cannabis industry several months ago now, and they are still opening factions of it.
-For example, if you were not a previously a medical marijuana shop in Colorado, then you won’t be opening up shop until july, the same time Washington State plans to unleash the industry.
+For example, if you were not previously a medical marijuana shop in Colorado, then you won’t be opening up shop until july, the same time Washington State plans to unleash the industry.
+If you’re wanting to read into other state’s medical marijuana options, Click here to read more regarding other state dispensaries and how this new medical industry could soon be helping patients all over America, as well as the world.

 Once the city of Seattle and Washington opens its’ door to the industry, it’s going to take a while before everything falls into place.
 One thing for sure, it’s not going to happen overnight and not without possible hiccups.
 Since the date has been pushed back, it is hoped that this extra time can allow the Liquor Control Board and the state of Washington can make this roll out go go even more smooth than anticipated.